prof-rossetti/georgetown-opim-243-201901/exercises/groceries.md

 ### Checkpoint 1 - Printing Products

-  1. Print all products (already done for you! :smilecat:).
+  1. Print all products (already done for you! :smiley_cat:).
   2. Print the number of products.
   3. Print the first product.
   4. Print the name of the first product.